szuminyu/Kickstarter/README.md

 1. Identifying Successful Projects
 a) Success by Category

-There are several ways to identify success of a project:
-- State (state): Whether a campaign was successful or not.
-- Pledged Amount (pledged)
-- Achievement Ratio: Create a variable achievement_ratio by calculating the percentage of the original monetary goal reached by the actual amount pledged (that is pledged\goal *100).
-- Number of backers (backers_count)
-- How quickly the goal was reached (difference between launched_at and state_changed_at) for those campaigns that were successful.

-Use one or more of these measures to visually summarize which categories were most successful in attracting funding on kickstarter.
-Briefly summarize your findings.
+Use one or more of measures of success to visually summarize which categories were most successful in attracting funding on kickstarter.

 BONUS ONLY: b) Success by Location

-Now, use the location information to calculate the total number of successful projects by state (if you are ambitious, normalize by population).
+Now, use the location information to calculate the total number of successful projects by state.
 Also, identify the Top 50 “innovative” cities in the U.S. (by whatever measure you find plausible).
 Provide a leaflet map showing the most innovative states and cities in the U.S. on a single map based on these information.

 2. Writing your success story
 Each project contains a blurb – a short description of the project.
 While not the full description of the project, the short headline is arguably important for inducing interest in the project (and ultimately popularity and success).
 Let’s analyze the text.